oyakov/binance-ai-traders/docs/scripts/README.md

 This directory contains all automation scripts for the Binance AI Traders project, organized by platform and purpose.

+Note: PowerShell scripts have moved to the top-level `scripts/` directory.
+Use `scripts/README.md` for Windows usage.

 ## 📁 Script Organization

 ### PowerShell Scripts (Windows)